-Questions swirl about group that's set up 'Embassy' at St. Brigid's in Lowertown | CBC News
+Questions swirl about group that's set up 'embassy' at St. Brigid's in Lowertown | CBC News

 Pictures of Dwayne wearing a TUPC hoodie, including two where he poses with his wife, can be seen across his Facebook page, along with images at and inside St. Brigid's.

-During Tamara Lich's bail hearing in February, her husband told the court he didn't believe in blockades, but also said he didn't see anything wrong with the protest equating it to a large traffic jam or parked cars in a snow storm.
+During a February bail hearing for Tamara Lich, her husband told the court he didn't believe in blockades, but also said he didn't see anything wrong with the protest equating it to a large traffic jam or parked cars in a snow storm.

 "I don't see no guns.
 I don't see anything criminal as far as I can see," Dwayne Lich said at the time, and also questioned whether the Emergencies Act was implemented legally.